-To ensure that the repo rate remains effective, commercial banks are compelled to borrow a substantial amount (i.e. the liquidity requirement) from the SARB.
-The SARB therefore has to transact regularly in the money market to create and monitor such a shortage, that is, it has to drain excess liquidity from the money market.
-To create and maintain the shortage, in addition to levying a cash reserve requirement on commercial banks, the SARB uses various types of open market instruments, such as SARB debentures, reverse repos, foreign exchange swaps, and the movement of public sector funds between the markets and the SARB.
+To ensure that its repo rate remains effective, the Bank has to compel commercial banks to borrow a substantial amount (i.e. the liquidity requirement) from the Bank.
+The Bank therefore has to transact regularly in the money market to create and monitor such a shortage, that is, it has to drain excess liquidity from the money market.
+In addition to levying a cash reserve requirement on commercial banks, the Bank also uses various types of open-market instruments, such as SARB debentures, reverse repos, foreign-exchange swaps and the movement of public-sector funds between the market and the Bank to drain excess liquidity.